Tuwaiq-Academy-Riyadh-iOS-Bootcamp/HW1_Area_and_Volume/README.md

 # Area and Volume

 Write a program that begins by reading a radius, r, from the user.
-The program will continue by computing and displaying the area of a circle with radius r and the volume of a sphere with radius r.
+The program will continue by computing and displaying the area of a c with radius r and the volume of a sphere with radius r.
 Use the pi constant in the built in data types in your calculations and round the output to the nearest whole number.